anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 NetworkAttachmentDefinition object | This defines resource object that describes how to attach a pod to a logical or physical network, the annotation name is *"k8s.v1.cni.cncf.io/networks"*
 Network Attachment Selection Annotation | Selects one or more networks that a pod should be attached to.

-Example: define three network attachments and attach the three networks to a pod
+Example: Define three network attachments and attach the three networks to a pod.

 Green network
 ```